eanbit-rt/EANBiT-RT2019/2-lesson.md

 # Create your Profile

-Here, the participants of the residential training will write their profiles by following the following instructions:
+Here, the participants of the residential training will write their profiles by following the instructions below:

 1. Fork the [repository](https://github.com/eanbit-rt2019/EANBiT-RT2019) on GitHub.
 2. Clone to your local machine, or work on the GitHub web interface to edit `2-lesson.md` markdown file